thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 * an explicit list of dependencies on other top-level components (whose dependence graph is required to be acyclic) optionally with specific versions:
-  "I depend on swift standard libs 1.4 or later"
+  "I depend on language standard libs 1.4 or later"

 * a list of subcomponents that contribute to the component: "mac os consists of appkit, coredata, ..."